gyrdym/ml_preprocessing/README.md

 final featureNames = ['Gender', 'Age', 'City_Category', 'Stay_In_Current_City_Years', 'Marital_Status'];
 ````

+### One-hot encoding

-Let's fit the encoder.
+Let's fit the one-hot encoder.

 Why should we fit it?
-Categorical data encoder fitting is a process, when all the unique category values are being
+Categorical data encoder fitting - a process, when all the unique category values are being
 searched for in order to create an encoded labels list.
 After the fitting is complete, one may use the fitted encoder for
-new data of the same source.
-In order to fit the encoder it's needed to create the entity and pass the fitting data as
+the new data of the same source.

+In order to fit the encoder it's needed to create the entity and pass the fitting data as an argument to the
-an argument to the constructor, along with the features to be encoded:
+constructor, along with the features to be encoded:

 ````dart